 The Signal Protocol (on-going work)

 I believe that good research is a combination of real-world questions, innovative ideas, and fruitful collaborations.
-Until now I had the chance to work with several bright minds and inspiring researchers as Dario Fiore (my co-supervisor), Andrei Sabelfeld (my supervisor), Cristina Onete, Aysajan Abidin and Kesuke Tanaka Sensei.
+In the last period, I had the chance to work with several bright minds and inspiring researchers as Dario Fiore (my co-supervisor), Andrei Sabelfeld (my supervisor), Cristina Onete, Carlo Brunetta, Pablo Picazo-Sanchez.

 Titles, recent Awards & Achievements